UoMCS/openbadges-backend/docs/API.md

 This document details the various endpoints for the Open Badges backend API.

+## Authentication

+The API does not implement any form of authentication, instead this is left to the web server.
+However, both Basic and Digest Authentication should work with no changes required to the API source.

 ## Response codes

 The following response codes are used by the API: